Born.... October 3, 1952 in Paterson, New Jersey

 After the 2017 season, where he led the Cardinals to an 8–8 record, Arians announced his retirement from coaching after five seasons with the Cardinals.

-Arians has stated in the offseason for the Buccaneers that he can win now with the team he has.
+Arians stated in the offseason for the Buccaneers that he could win now with the team he had.
 He also put his faith in Jameis Winston, saying "I think with (quarterbacks coach) Clyde Christensen and (offensive coordinator) Byron Leftwich, he's in great hands."

-Arians has assembled the largest coaching staff in the NFL for the 2019 NFL season, at a total of 28 assistants.
+Arians assembled the largest coaching staff in the NFL for the 2019 NFL season, at a total of 28 assistants.
 Arians made it known one of his intentions was fixing the defensive secondary.
 In the 2019 season the Buccaneers surrendered a league worst passer rating (110.9), yards per attempt (8.2) and completion percentage (72.5).
 In his first season with the team, Arians led the Buccaneers to a 7–9 record, finishing 3rd in the NFC South.

 Arians and his wife Christine run a charity called The Arians Family Foundation, which supports and develops programs to prevent and remedy the abuse and neglect of children.
 The Arians Family Foundation supports the Court Appointed Special Advocates (CASA) program.